18F/peek-delayed_job/README.md

 # Peek::DelayedJob

-Take a peek into the current state of your DelayedJob queues and workers.
+Take a peek into the current state of your DelayedJob queue.

 Things this peek view provides:

-- The total number of queued jobs<!-- for each queue -->.
+- The total number of queued jobs.
 - The total number of failed jobs.

 ## Installation